-Exposure to investor and interest-only lending remains very low, with owner-occupied loans representing 79% of the portfolio.
-Lending momentum in the second half of the financial year was assisted by early and strong uptake of applicants for the Federal Government's First Home Loan Deposit Scheme, and this accounts for the majority of the increase in loans with >90% LVR.
-The scheme supports eligible first home buyers who can purchase a home with a deposit of 5%, with The National Housing Finance Investment Corporation guaranteeing up to 15% of the value of the property purchased.
+Exposure to investor and interest-only lending remains low, with owner-occupied loans representing 79% of the portfolio.
+Lending momentum in the second half of the financial year was assisted by early and strong uptake of applicants for the Federal Government's First Home Loan Deposit Scheme, and this accounts for the majoirty of the increase in loans with >90% LVR.
+The scheme supports eligible first home buyers who can purchase a loan with a deposit of 5%, with The National Housing Finance Investment Corporation guaranteeing up to 15% of the value of the property purchased.

-During the period, MyState Bank continued to grow its customer base across Australia's east coast with the proportion of home loans outside
+During the period, MyState Bank continued to grow its customer base across Australia's east coast with the proportion of home loans outside Tasmania increasing from 58.2% to 60.5% since 30 June 2019.
+Over recent years, MyState has moved from being a predominantly Tasmanian bank to a national bank, based in Tasmania.